 Are Cocker Spaniels Hypoallergenic?

 American Cocker Spaniels and English Cocker Spaniels are not a hypoallergenic breed.
-Here are a few key facts about Cocker Spaniels, their coats, why there is confusion about hair versus fur:
+Here are a few key facts about a Cocker Spaniel’s coat and why there is confusion about hair versus fur:

 - The Cocker Spaniel coat is silky, flat, or slightly wavy, permitting easier care.

-- Cocker Spaniels are not a double-coated breed.
+- Cocker Spaniels are not a breed with a double coat.
 Double coated breeds include Labradors or Siberian Huskies.

 - Cocker Spaniels are not heavy shedders.